approvals/ApprovalTests.Ruby/README.md

     end

-The `:to_s` method on the object will be used to generate the output for the `*.received.txt` file.
-For custom objects you will need to override the `:to_s` to get helpful output, rather than the default:
+The `:inspect` method on the object will be used to generate the output for the `*.received.txt` file.
+For custom objects you will need to override the `:inspect` to get helpful output, rather than the default:

     #<Object:0x0000010105ea40>